openscm/openscm/docs/parameters.rst

 Emissions
 *********

-All climate models included in OpenSCM must be able to understand and take the following emissions variables as input:
+All climate models included in OpenSCM must be able to understand and take the following emissions variables as input.
+Note that adding up all sub-categories of ``Emissions`` will fail as the units will all be different.

 - ``Emissions|CO2`` (GtC / yr)
 - ``Emissions|CO2|MAGICC Fossil and Industrial`` (GtC / yr) i.e. the ``FossilCO2`` column in a MAGICC ``.SCEN`` file